-We may not be successful in our efforts to continue to create a pipeline of drug candidates or to develop commercially successful drugs.
-If we fail to successfully identify and develop additional drug candidates, our commercial opportunity may be limited.
+We may not be successful in our efforts to acquire new drug candidates or to develop commercially successful drugs.
+If we fail to successfully identify and develop drug candidates, we may not be able to continue our operations.

-One of our strategies is to identify and pursue clinical development of additional drug candidates.
-We currently have five programs in the research, discovery and preclinical stages of development.
-Identifying, developing, obtaining regulatory approval and commercializing additional drug candidates will require substantial additional funding and is prone to the risks of failure inherent in drug development.
-We cannot provide you any assurance that we will be able to successfully identify or acquire additional drug candidates, advance any additional drug candidates through the development process, successfully commercialize any such additional drug candidates, if approved, or assemble sufficient resources to identify, acquire, develop or, if approved, commercialize additional drug candidates.
-If we are unable to successfully identify, acquire, develop and commercialize additional drug candidates, our commercial opportunity may be limited.
+Our strategy is to identify and pursue clinical development of drug candidates.
+Identifying, developing, obtaining regulatory approval and commercializing drug candidates will require substantial additional funding and is prone to the risks of failure inherent in drug development.
+We cannot provide you any assurance that we will be able to successfully identify or acquire drug candidates, advance any drug candidates through the development process, successfully commercialize any such drug candidates, if approved, or assemble sufficient resources to identify, acquire, develop or, if approved, commercialize drug candidates.
+If we are unable to successfully identify, acquire, develop and commercialize drug candidates, we may not be able to continue our operations.

-We may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of our drug candidates.
+We will incur additional costs and may experience delays in completing, or ultimately be unable to complete, the development and commercialization of our potential drug candidates.

-We may experience numerous unforeseen events during, or as a result of, clinical trials that could delay or prevent our ability to receive marketing approval or commercialize our drug candidates, including:
+We may experience numerous unforeseen events during, or as a result of, clinical trials that could delay or prevent our ability to receive marketing approval or commercialize our potential drug candidates, including: